neomjs/neo/README.md

 Here you go: <a href="./BACKERS.md">Sponsors & Backers</a>

 ## Join our Slack Channel for questions & feedback
+There are some Javascript legends hiding in the shadows and waiting to be discovered.</br>
+Join our community:
 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a>

 Build with :heart: in Germany.